twitter/effectivescala/effectivescala.md

 ### Collections

-Always start with the simplest, most boring, most standard collection that serves the purpose.
+Always start with the simplest, most boring, and most standard collection that serves the purpose.
 Don't reach for a concurrent collection before you *know* that a synchronized one won't do: the JVM has sophisticated machinery to make synchronization cheap, so their efficacy may surprise you.

 Many concurrent collections have complicated semantics, and make use of subtler aspects of the Java memory model, so make sure you